Guardians vs. Red Sox Player Props Betting Odds

 Verdugo Stats

-- Alex Verdugo has 32 hits with five doubles, a triple, three home runs, nine walks and 12 RBI.
-He's also stolen one base.
+- Alex Verdugo has recorded 32 hits with five doubles, a triple, three home runs and nine walks.
+He has driven in 13 runs with one stolen base.

 Verdugo Recent Games